Idalia projected to hit Florida as Category 4 hurricane

-Hurricane Idalia has strengthened to a dangerous Category 3 storm as it heads toward Florida’s Big Bend region, according to the US National Hurricane Centre.
+Hurricane Idalia has strengthened to a dangerous Category 4 storm as it heads toward Florida’s Big Bend region, threatening to unleash life-threatening storm surges and rainfall.

-Florida residents living in vulnerable coastal areas have been ordered to pack up and leave as Hurricane Idalia gained strength in the warm waters of the Gulf of Mexico, and authorities warned of a “catastrophic storm surge and destructive winds” when the storm moves ashore Wednesday morning.

-Idalia was packing sustained winds of 120mph early on Wednesday, after growing into a Category 2 system on Tuesday afternoon.

-It was projected to make landfall later on Wednesday morning as a Category 4 storm with winds of at least 130mph in the lightly populated Big Bend region, where the Florida Panhandle curves into the peninsula.
+Idalia was projected to come ashore early on Wednesday as a Category 4 storm with sustained winds of at least 130mph in the lightly populated Big Bend region, where the Florida Panhandle curves into the peninsula.

-The result could be a big blow to a state still dealing with lingering damage from last year’s Hurricane Ian.
+The result could be a big blow to the US state still dealing with lingering damage from last year’s Hurricane Ian.

 The US National Weather Service in Tallahassee called Idalia “an unprecedented event” since no major hurricanes on record have ever passed through the bay abutting the Big Bend.